quanhoang-pm/quanhoang-pm.github.io/_posts/2020-06-06-documentation-in-python.md

 ) styles.
 You can see the comparison between them [here](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/#google-vs-numpy
 ).

-In addition, here is the [docstring](https://numpy.org/doc/stable/reference/generated/numpy.mean.html#numpy.mean ) of `numpy.mean` method.
+In addition, here are [a guide to numpy/scipy documentation](https://numpy.org/doc/stable/docs/howto_document.html) and the [docstring](https://numpy.org/doc/stable/reference/generated/numpy.mean.html#numpy.mean
+) of `numpy.mean` method.

 ### Documenting Your Python Projects